 Montgomery County has recognized the potential of the industry for equitable economic development.
-The Universities at Shady Grove (USG) and Montgomery College offer fourweek retraining programs for work in the life sciences industry.
+Montgomery County Public Schools offers a biotechnology program and the Universities at Shady Grove (USG) and Montgomery College offer four-week retraining programs for work in the life sciences industry.

 Montgomery College retrains hospitality and food-service workers to work in the biomanufacturing sector, while USG focuses on training people with a science background to work in lab facilities.
 Both Montgomery College and USG also offer degrees in life sciences.
+(Source: Lightcast)